-Next steps for Reach Out and Read-Washington State
+Next steps for Reach Out and Read

-Leveraging the trust between parents and their children's health care providers has been shown to improve early language and literacy skills, 41-42 and thus is a promising approach to help parents enhance their children's early math skills.
-In Washington State, Reach Out and Read is developing and implementing an integrated approach to early math that is aligned with the State's efforts.
-Reach Out and Read's approach can systematically help parents support children's understanding of basic literacy and math concepts in an enjoyable and developmentally-appropriate way.
+Leveraging the trust between parents and their children's health care providers has been shown to improve early language and literacy skills,41-42 and thus is a promising approach to help parents enhance their children's early math skills.
+Reach Out and Read is developing and implementing an integrated approach to early math that systematically helps parents support children's understanding of basic literacy and math concepts in an enjoyable and developmentally-appropriate way.
 In addition, given that Reach Out and Read's network of health care providers is large and growing, it provides a unique pathway to supporting large numbers of children long before they enter kindergarten, including a large percentage of children from disadvantaged backgrounds.
 By supporting children prior to kindergarten, Reach Out and Read has the potential to improve critical aspects of school readiness, and put our youngest and most disadvantaged children on a path toward success in school, work, and life.